yoyurec/logseq-awesome-links/README.md

 icon:: none
 ```

-Journal pages default props (cose there is no inherit from) can be configured in Settings.
+Journal pages default props (cose there is no inherit from) can be configured in Settings (⚠ no quotes in colors!).

 <img src="https://github.com/yoyurec/logseq-awesome-links/raw/main/screenshots/page-icons.png" width="640">